junkfix/config-editor-card/README.md

   Frontend > `Config Editor Card`

 * **Manual**

+  Enable "Advanced Mode" from your user profile page

   add config-editor-card.js to your `<config>/www/` folder

   add url `/local/config-editor-card.js?v=1` from Configuration -> Lovelace Dashboards -> Resources panel when not using YAML mode